-Trai inee's Name: Coach's Name: Observer's Name: Duplicate means, make an EXACT copy of.
+Tra nee's Name: Coach's Name: Observer's Name: Duplicate means, make an EXACT copy of.
 Duplicate the following definition.
-Blaming : You did that and you're bad for doing it.
+Blaming: You did that and you're bad for doing it.
 Think of a time someone was blaming you.
+Under the bad for doing it.
 What was said?
 What could be said instead that would bring you closer together?
 Think of a time you were blaming someone.
-What was said? $\square$ What could be said instead that would bring you closer together?
+Under the world bring you close together?
+What was said? ☐ What could be said instead that would bring you closer together?
 Duplicate the following.
 Reward to control : Attempt to get someone to do or not do something in exchange for something desirable.
-Think of a time someone was rewarding you to control you.
-What was said?
-What could be each instead that would bring you closer together?
-What could be said instead that would bring you closer together?
+Think of a time someone was rewarding you to control you. □ What could be said instead that would bring you closer together?
 Think of a time you were rewarding someone to control that someone.
-What was said? $\square$ What could be said instead that would bring you closer together?
+What was said?What could be said instead that would bring you closer together?
 Duplicate the following.
 Complaining: Communicating that you feel dissatisfied or frustrated with someone or something.
 Think of a time someone was complaining to you.
-What was said?
-What could be said instead that would bring you closer together?
+What was said? □ What could be said instead that would bring you closer together?
 Think of a time you were complaining.
-What was said?
-What could be said instead to bring you closer together?
-What could be said instead to bring you closer together?
+What was said?What could be said instead to bring you closer together?
 Duplicate the following.
 Criticizing : Deciding someone or something is bad and communicating that idea.
-Think of a time someone else was criticizing you.
-What was said?
-What could be said instead that would bring you closer together?
-Describe a time you were criticizing someone.
-What was said?
-What could be said instead that would bring you closer together?
+Think of a time someone else was criticizing you. ☐ What could be said instead that would bring you closer together?
+Describe a time you were criticizing someone. □ What was said? □ What could be said instead that would bring you closer together?
 Duplicate the following.
 Nagging : Repeatedly attempting to get someone to do something.
 Think of a time someone was nagging you.
-What was said?

 What could be said instead that would bring you closer together?
 Describe a time you were nagging someone.
 What was said?
 What could be said instead that would bring you closer together?
 Duplicate the following.
 Punishing : To purposely impose a disadvantage on another.
-Think of a time someone was punishing you. □ What was said?
-What could be said instead that would bring you closer together?
-Think of a time you were punishing someone. □ What was said?
-What could be said instead that would bring you closer together?
+Think of a time someone was punishing you. □ What was said? □ What could be said instead that would bring you closer together?
+Think of a time you were punishing someone. □ What could be said instead that would bring you closer together? what could be said instead that would bring you closer together?
 Duplicate the following.
-Threatening: Comply!-or I will make something bad happen to you.
-Think of a time you were threatening someone.
-What was said?
-What could be said instead that would bring you closer together?
-Think of a time someone else was threatening you. $\square$ What was said?
+Threatening : Comply!-or I will make something bad happen to you.
+Think of a time you were threatening someone. □ What was said? □ What could be said instead that would bring you closer together?
+Think of a time someone else was threatening you. □ What was said?
 What could be said instead that would bring you closer together?